France's Sarkozy edges up in election polls

 Hollande, who laid out his programme a month ago, decried Sarkozy's tactic of trying to put him on the defensive by unveiling a new campaign idea each week.
 "The election is not a game, it's about being coherent," he told Monday's TV show.

-A separate daily survey which Ifop/Fiducial carries out using a constant sample of voters has also recorded a steady decline in Hollande's lead over the last week.
-Its Tuesday poll put Hollande and Sarkozy on 28 and 27 percent respectively for round one, and 55 and 45 percent for round two.
+A separate daily survey which Ifop/Fiducial carries out using a constant sample of voters, has also recorded a steady decline in Hollande's lead over the last week.
+Its Monday poll put Hollande and Sarkozy on 28 and 27 percent respectively for round one, and 55.5 and 44.5 percent for round two.

 PARIS French President Emmanuel Macron's party is set for a giant majority in parliament, opinion pollsters said on Sunday after a first round of voting.